robertostling/eight-bit-forth/README.md

     code generator.

-Steps 2, 3 and 4 are technically the same thing: creating new Forth definitions.
+Steps 2, 3 and 4 are technically the same thing: creating new Forth definitions from the code in `kernel.fth`.
 This type of flexibility and mixing of low- and high-level code is one of the strengths of Forth.

 ## Running some demos